 The Regional Artist Project Grant is an annual grant program that provides financial support to developing professionals by funding a project pivotal to the advancement of their careers as artists.The selection criteria include artistic merit, the potential of the project to contribute to the artist’s professional growth, and the feasibility of the project itself.
-The Toe River Arts Council, Asheville Area Arts Council, and the Madison County Arts Council are pleased to announce the 2017/2018 Regional Artist Project Grant application is open.
+The grant cycle is over for this year.
+The next grant cycle will be open in the fall of 2018.
+Please check back for more information.

 The Regional Artist Program Grant is sponsored by the Toe River Arts Council [Mitchell and Yancey Counties]; Madison Arts Council; Asheville Area Arts Council [Buncombe County] with support from Avery County, and the North Carolina Arts Council, a division of the NC Department of Natural and Cultural Resources.

 The 2017-2018 Regional Artist Project Grant Recipients are: